Alfa Romeo Tonale: Safety

+Concepts

-Concept version
+Tonale Concept

 The Tonale Concept was unveiled in March 2019 at the Geneva Motor Show.
 It features a plug-in hybrid drivetrain from the Jeep Renegade, presumably with a front-mounted petrol engine and a rear-mounted electric motor.
 Different driving modes were featured: Dual Power mode for maximum performance, Natural mode for everyday use, and Advanced Efficiency for electric propulsion only.
 Additional touchscreen settings were claimed to further adjust throttle behaviour, braking response, and steering feel.